maurya-anand/nf-ont-methpro/README.md

 The pipeline consists of the following main steps:

-1. **Basecalling** (`ONT_BASECALL`): - Uses Dorado for basecalling and modified base detection. - Output: unaligned BAM with modifications.
+1. **Basecalling** (`ONT_BASECALL`): - Uses Dorado for basecalling and modified base detection.
+The output BAM file contains MM (modification type) and ML (modification likelihood) tags. - Output: Unaligned BAM with methylation tags.

-2. **Alignment** (`ALIGNMENT`): - Aligns reads to the reference genome with minimap2. - Output: aligned BAM, BAM index, alignment stats, minimap2 log
+2. **Alignment** (`ALIGNMENT`): - Aligns reads to the reference genome with minimap2. - Output: Aligned BAM, alignment statistics.

-3. **Variant Calling** (`VARIANT_CALL`): - Calls variants and haplotags reads using PEPPER-Margin-DeepVariant. - Output: haplotagged BAM, VCF, DeepVariant logs, visual report
+3. **Variant Calling** (`VARIANT_CALL`): - Calls variants and haplotags reads using PEPPER-Margin-DeepVariant. - Output: Haplotagged BAM and VCF.

-4. **Methylation Calling** (`METHYLATION_CALL`): - Calls methylation using modkit, outputs both BED and bedGraph formats. - Output: methylation BED, bedGraph, modkit logs
+4. **Methylation Calling** (`METHYLATION_CALL`): - Extracts and aggregates methylation calls from haplotagged BAM using modkit, producing both BED and bedGraph formats for visualization and analysis. - Output: Methylation BED and bedGraph files.

-5. **Summary Reporting** (`SUMMARY`): - Aggregates stats and logs using MultiQC. - Output: multiqc report
+5. **Summary Reporting** (`SUMMARY`): - Aggregates stats and logs using MultiQC. - Output: MultiQC report

 ## Output Directory Structure